 Learn coding, photography, magic, or restoring furniture.
 Have a project that needs to be done around the house?
 Become a DIYer!
 Record your learning adventures and create a youtube channel.

 Learning a Language

 Do you have a financial goal to travel?
 Take up learning the local language to keep you excited about your trip.
-Find local cultural groups to practice with or consider a language swap with a neighbor.
+Find local cultural groups to practice with or consider a language swap with a neighbour.
 This will benefit you for the rest of your life and is something that you can get deeply involved in.

 There is always written material available at your local library and an endless amount available online.
 There is no need for you to buy expensive software for you to get a second (or third) language under your belt.
 This is a rewarding hobby that will completely alter where you can go in your life and even get you a raise.
 Not to mention, it’s impressive and great for meeting new people!